stavnstrup/nisp-wikimodel/README.md

 ## Simple concepts

-The *Organisation*, *Taxonomy Node* and the *Standard* concept are straightforward and requires little explanation:
+The *Organisation*, *Taxonomy Node*, *Cover Document*, *Profile Specification* and the *Standard* concept are straightforward and requires little explanation:

 * *Organizations* describe all organizations in the database.
 An organization can *own* a standard and another organisation is *responsible party* for a standard.
 A *responsible party* is therefore an organization, who takes the role as subject matter expert for a specific standard on behalf of NATO.
 * *Taxonomy Nodes* are nodes in the [C3 Taxonomy](https://www.nato.int/cps/en/natohq/topics_157573.htm?).
 We currently only use a subset of the nodes in the Taxonomy.
+* *Cover Document* are a special NATO concept used to cover one or more NATO standards.
+* *Profile Specification* is a concept describing a document which contains a textual representation of a profile.
+There will therefore exists a link from the *profile* and the *service profile* to the *profile specification* element.
 * *Standards* are the most important part of the NISP database and describes all standards used by one or more profiles.

 ## Profiles